donkirkby/chess-kit/docs/new_rules.md

 * Pieces cannot capture pieces on the other side of the mirror, but they can move through squares that are occupied by pieces on the other side of the mirror.
+* If you're playing with 12 checkers each, then you must have a free checker in order to move piece without a checker.

 ### Winning
 Place the opponent's king in checkmate.
 A king may not evade check by switching